Dallas/Fort Worth sports travel guide

 For a Dallas sports travel vacation, you’ll likely want to spend your time and/or secure lodging in the vicinity of the stadium(s) you plan to see games in, but getting between the two areas is not impossible.

 Globe Life Field opened for the 2020 MLB season, replacing the Rangers’ old ballpark, Globe Life Park.
-The old facility was repurposed into a football venue for Dallas’ short-lived XFL team and became part of a new entertainment district called Texas Live!, which opened in 2018.
+The old facility was renamed Choctaw Stadium, repurposed into a venue for football, rugby and more, and became part of a new entertainment district called Texas Live!, which opened in 2018.

 Also, any discussion of sports venues in Dallas should include the venerable Cotton Bowl Stadium, which stands in Fair Park (aka the Texas State Fair grounds) in Dallas.

-The Cotton Bowl game itself has moved to AT&T Stadium, meaning the old Cotton Bowl mainly gets its turn in the spotlight only for the annual Red River Rivalry game between Texas and Oklahoma in October, and the First Responder Bowl in December.
+The Cotton Bowl game itself has moved to AT&T Stadium, meaning the old Cotton Bowl mainly gets its turn in the spotlight only for the annual Red River Rivalry game between Texas and Oklahoma in October.
+But it also hosted the NHL Winter Classic in 2020.

 Primary sports venues in Dallas/Fort Worth